Enable Auto Spell Corrector

 Turn On "Enable Auto Spell Correcter"

-- Select a search client.
+- Select a search client where auto boosting will be applied.

 - Toggle Enable Auto Spell Correcter to turn it on.